Reviewed by

 Dark red or brown menstrual blood is likely old, oxidized blood that often occurs at the beginning or end of a period.
 The color of this blood is dark because it has been in your body for a while.

-If you only lose brown blood during your entire period, there may be something wrong.
-It is best to discuss this with your doctor.
-For example, women who have irregular periods due to PCOS often have darker menstrual blood.
+If you only experience brown blood throughout your period, there might be something wrong.
+It's best to discuss this with your doctor.
+Women with irregular periods due to PCOS, for example, may experience dark menstrual blood more often.

-Breastfeeding women may also have irregular brown bleeding because their periods are not always regular.
-The blood loss after childbirth (lochia) can also be dark red.
+Breastfeeding women may also experience irregular brown bleeding because their periods aren't always regular.
+Postpartum bleeding (lochia) can also be dark red.

 Purple menstrual blood (like frozen blueberries)

-If your menstrual blood is purple like frozen blueberries, it could indicate excess estrogen.
-A higher estrogen than progesterone level can cause various menstrual problems.
-It is a good idea to talk to a doctor if your menstrual blood is purple.
+If your period blood is purple, like frozen blueberries, it could indicate excess estrogen.
+Higher estrogen than progesterone levels can cause various menstrual problems.
+Consult a doctor if your period blood is purple.

 Light pink menstrual blood

-A short period with light pink bleeding may indicate that your body is producing very minimal amounts of estrogen and may be having difficulty ovulating.
+A short period with light pink bleeding can indicate that your body is producing little estrogen and is having trouble ovulating.
 There are several causes for low estrogen levels.
-You may not be getting enough vitamins or nutrients, for example due to a strict diet or because you do a lot of intense exercise.
+Perhaps you're not getting enough vitamins or nutrients, for example, due to a strict diet or intense exercise.

 Light pink menstrual blood can also indicate an iron deficiency (iron is responsible for the red color of blood).
-It can also indicate the beginning of perimenopause.
+It can also signal the onset of perimenopause .

-Interim bleeding (spotting) or blood loss during ovulation can also be light pink in color, because it is a small amount of blood mixed with fluid and mucus.
+Spotting or bleeding during ovulation may also be light pink in color because it involves a small amount of blood mixed with fluid and mucus.

-Intermittent bleeding or spotting is unexpected bleeding between two menstrual cycles.
-There are many reasons for interim bleeding, such as hormonal disruption or the use of certain contraceptive methods.
+Spotting or intermenstrual bleeding is unexpected bleeding between two menstrual cycles.
+There are many reasons for intermenstrual bleeding, such as hormonal imbalance or the use of certain contraceptive methods.
 It can also be a sign of early pregnancy.
-If you experience regular bleeding between your periods, we recommend that you consult a doctor.
+If you experience regular bleeding between your periods, we recommend consulting a doctor.

 Light bleeding around ovulation usually lasts for a short time.
-You may also feel some cramping.
-It can be the result of hormonal fluctuations around ovulation, caused by a sudden drop in estrogen levels.
+You may also feel some twinges.
+This can be due to hormonal fluctuations around ovulation, caused by a sudden drop in estrogen levels.

 Your menstrual blood is orange or gray

 These colors may indicate a problem or infection.
-If you have orange or gray menstrual blood, we recommend that you see your doctor ASAP.
+If you have orange or gray menstrual blood, it's advisable to contact a doctor.

 The smell of your menstrual blood

-Your menstrual blood may smell like iron because it consists of blood.
-Outside your vagina, the blood comes into contact with bacteria, oxygen, sweat and mucus.
-That's why it can sometimes smell a little less fresh.
-Especially if you don't change your menstrual product for a long time or if it is warm.
+Your menstrual blood can smell like iron because it's made of blood.
+Outside your vagina, the blood comes into contact with bacteria, oxygen, sweat, and mucus.
+That's why it can sometimes smell a bit unpleasant, especially if you haven't changed your menstrual product for a while or if it's warm.

-Did you know that cup users are almost odorless because the blood does not come into contact with the air?
-Blood only starts to smell when it comes into contact with air.
+(Did you know, by the way, that cup users are almost odorless because the blood doesn't come into contact with the air?
+Blood only starts to smell when it comes into contact with air.)

-Older, darker blood may also smell slightly different.
-Does your menstrual blood smell really strong or bad?
-Then visit a doctor, because strong-smelling blood can indicate an infection.
+Older, darker blood can also smell slightly different.
+Does your menstrual blood smell really strong or foul?
+Then see a doctor, as strong-smelling blood can indicate an infection.

-Your cervical mucus, also known as discharge, protects your uterus from invaders, but it also provides a lot of information about your cycle and health.
+Your cervical mucus, also known as cervical mucus or simply discharge, protects your uterus from invaders, but it also provides a lot of information about your cycle and health.

-The color and composition of the mucus tells you which phase of your cycle you are in.
-Green discharge may indicate an STD or infection.
-If you notice your discharge is green, we recommend consulting a doctor.
+The color and consistency of your mucus indicate your cycle phase.
+Green discharge can indicate an STD or infection.
+We recommend consulting a doctor.

 During your period

-During your period, your estrogen and progesterone levels are lower so you may have little to no discharge.
-Even if there is discharge, it is probably not visible because of the blood loss.
-With a menstrual cup, this is sometimes a little easier to see.
+During your period, your estrogen and progesterone levels are lower.
+This means less discharge.
+So, during your period, you'll have little to no discharge.
+Even if there is discharge, it's probably not visible due to the blood loss.
+With a menstrual cup or disc, it can sometimes be a bit easier to distinguish.

 After your period

-Shortly after your period you will have little to no cervical mucus.
+Shortly after your period, you'll have little to no cervical mucus.
 Your vagina may also feel dry.
 As your estrogen levels rise, the amount of cervical mucus increases.
 This mucus can be thick, sticky, milky, creamy, or white.
-When it dries, you may notice a gritty residue in your underwear.
+When it dries, you might see a grainy residue on your underwear.

 Around and during your ovulation

-During ovulation there is a clear difference in your discharge.
-Your vagina may feel moist and you may see stretchy and clear mucus on toilet paper or in your underwear.
-It looks a bit like raw egg white or aloe vera slime.
-It can be quite a lot and can even feel as if it is draining from your vagina.
+During ovulation, there's a noticeable difference in your vaginal discharge.
+Your vagina may feel more moist, and you might see a stretchy, clear mucus on toilet paper or in your underwear.
+It looks a bit like raw egg white or aloe vera mucus.
+It's abundant and can even leak out of your vagina.

 Before your period

-After ovulation, estrogen levels drop and progesterone levels increase.
-This reduces the amount of mucus.
-It is no longer as elastic but rather thick, sticky, white, yellowish or grainy.
-Some days you may have nothing at all.
+After ovulation, estrogen levels drop and progesterone levels rise.
+This causes the amount of mucus to decrease.
+It's no longer stretchy but rather thick, sticky, white, yellowish, or grainy.
+Some days, you might have none at all.

 The smell of your discharge

-Your discharge should be odorless, or have a rather faint odor that can sometimes smell slightly saltier or sweeter depending on where you are in your cycle.
+Your discharge should be odorless, or have a faint odor that can sometimes smell slightly salty or sweeter depending on where you are in your cycle.
 If your discharge smells strong or very fishy, contact a doctor.

-How else do you recognize a healthy cycle?
+How else can you recognize a healthy cycle?

-A normal cycle lasts between 22 to 40 days.
-If your cycle is shorter or longer, it is irregular and it may be wise to contact your doctor.
+A normal cycle lasts between 22 and 40 days.
+If your cycle is shorter or longer, it's irregular, and it might be wise to contact your doctor.

 2. You don't bleed too much or for too long

-'A lot of bleeding' means that you have to change a tampon, cup or pad every one or two hours, or that you have periods for more than a week.
-Normal blood loss is between 25 and 40 milliliters, max.
-80 milliliters.
+"Heavy bleeding" means you need to change a tampon, cup, or sanitary towel every one or two hours, or that your period lasts longer than a week.
+Normal blood loss is between 25 and 40 milliliters, with a maximum of 80 milliliters.

 3. Your periods are irregular or very frequent

-If your cycle lasts longer than 40 days, or if its length varies between seven and nine days each month, you may have irregular periods.
+If your cycle lasts longer than 40 days, or if its length varies by seven to nine days each month, you may have irregular periods.

-Irregular menstruation, or a cycle that is too short or too long, can have various causes, such as obesity, weight loss, stress, hormonal imbalance or conditions such as PCOS.
-If you are concerned, it is wise to talk to your doctor.
+Irregular periods, or cycles that are too short or too long, can have several causes, such as being overweight, losing weight, stress, hormonal imbalances, or conditions like PCOS.
+If you're concerned, it's wise to consult your doctor.

-Please note: breastfeeding can also cause irregular or absent periods, because your body produces hormones that suppress ovulation.
-Generally this is not a cause for concern.
-We see an average return of your cycle after 11 to 16 months with exclusive breastfeeding.
+Note: Breastfeeding can also cause irregular or absent periods, as your body produces hormones that suppress ovulation.
+Generally, this isn't a cause for concern.
+On average, your cycle returns after 11 to 16 months of exclusive breastfeeding.

-4. Your period does not hinder your daily activities
+4. Your rules don't hinder you in your daily activities

-You may have heard about it before: on TikTok, influencers have recently talked about a menstruation mask or a moon mask.
-Yes, a face mask made from menstrual blood.
+You might have heard of it before: influencers on TikTok were talking about menstruation masks or moon masks for a while.
+Yes, a face mask made of menstrual blood.

-The influencers thought it would be good for your skin.
-The idea comes from a study showing that menstrual blood can be a source of stem cells that can repair skin damage.
+The influencers believed it would be good for your skin.
+They cited a study showing that menstrual blood can be a source of stem cells that can repair skin damage.

-But in these studies, the blood is not just smeared on your face, but processed.
-A face mask made from menstrual blood could actually do harm if, for example, you have a fungal infection or if the blood is mixed with bacteria.
+But in these studies, the blood isn't simply smeared on your face, but processed, according to Nieuwscheckers .
+A face mask made of menstrual blood could actually be harmful, for example, if you have a yeast infection or if the blood is mixed with bacteria.

-So whether you have a healthy cycle or not, we don't recommend putting your menstrual blood on your face.
-This might be one trend you’ll want to skip!
+So whether you have a healthy cycle or not, we don't recommend smearing your period blood on your face.

 Conclusion

 Menstrual blood is a mixture of blood and tissue.
 It has a different consistency than the blood that flows through your veins.
 When it comes out of the vagina, menstrual blood can be pink, red, brown, purple, or even another color.
-It is important to understand what is normal for you.
-If you're concerned about changes in your period, contact your healthcare provider or talk to us directly – you're definitely not alone.
+It's important to understand what's normal for you.
+If you're concerned about changes in your period, contact your healthcare provider or talk to us directly —you're not alone.